Although the following species look like limpets, they are not closely related to the species above.

 limpet, Lepeta caeca, also rarely seen, which has small pustules on its shell which can distinquish it from this species.

-(previous name - Lepeta concentrica)
+(previous name - Cryptobranchia concentrica)

 Acmaeidae